jmersonuo/jmersonuo.github.io/Activities/LayoutAndFonts-02-sample.md

-For this scond exercise, we will be:
+For this second exercise, we will be:
 - adding popups to the map features
 - adding a google font to the site
 - using CSS to apply the font to various parts of the map and site